fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The wars against apostasy were fought for the cause of the poor and to restore their right to benefit from Zakat that was made compulsory by God on the wealth of the rich, and these wars took place when some people tried to rob the poor of their rights.

-After the death of the Prophet (peace be upon him), some Arab tribes declined to pay Zakat by saying: “We used to give Zakat to Muhammad.
-But now Muhammad is no more, and hence we are not obliged to give Zakat.”
+After the death of the Prophet (peace be upon him), some Arab tribes declined to pay Zakat by saying: "We used to give Zakat to Muhammad.
+But now Muhammad is no more, and hence we are not obliged to give Zakat."
 Some of them renounced Islam while others did not but refused to pay Zakat.
 Some senior companions of the Prophet (pbuh), including Umar Bin Khattab, were against being tough on this matter so as not to cause Islamic society to disintegrate and lose its strength.
 But the Caliph Abu Bakr was firm and tough on this issue.
-He considered those who refused to pay Zakat as apostates, and in this respect, there was a famous saying of Abu Bakr: “By Allah, if they withhold the rope of a camel they used to give in Zakat to Allah’s Messenger, I will fight them for it.”
+He considered those who refused to pay Zakat as apostates, and in this respect, there was a famous saying of Abu Bakr: "By Allah, if they withhold the rope of a camel they used to give in Zakat to Allah’s Messenger, I will fight them for it."

 Abu Bakr mobilized armies to fight apostates and those who refused to pay Zakat, in addition to those who made undue claims to prophethood like Musailama, the liar, of Yamama.
 This man arrived in Madinah and embraced Islam during the period of the Prophet (pbuh).
-After returning to his people of Bani Hanifa, he told them: “I had reached agreement with Muhammad to divide the prophethood between me and him.”
+After returning to his people of Bani Hanifa, he told them: "I had reached agreement with Muhammad to divide the prophethood between me and him."
 Musailama informed his people that he had annulled the obligatory prayer, permitted adultery, and the drinking of liquor.
-He also sent a message to the Prophet (pbuh) in which he said: “From Musailama, the messenger of Allah to Muhammad, the messenger of Allah: I share the authority with you now: you have half of the earth and it is for me the remaining half.
-But the Quraish are oppressors.”
+He also sent a message to the Prophet (pbuh) in which he said: "From Musailama, the messenger of Allah to Muhammad, the messenger of Allah: I share the authority with you now: you have half of the earth and it is for me the remaining half.
+But the Quraish are oppressors."

-The Prophet (pbuh) sent a reply message saying: “From Muhammad, the messenger of Allah, to Musailama, the liar.
+The Prophet (pbuh) sent a reply message saying: "From Muhammad, the messenger of Allah, to Musailama, the liar.
 Peace be upon those who followed the righteous path.
 After all, the earth belongs to Allah.
-He gives this to be inherited by those whom He wishes from among His subjects, and the ultimate reward is for those who are pious.”
+He gives this to be inherited by those whom He wishes from among His subjects, and the ultimate reward is for those who are pious."

 Musailama was one of the apostates with whom Abu Bakr decided to fight.

 Accordingly, he mobilized an army under the command of Khaled Bin Al-Waleed who was able to kill Musailama and return his people to Islam by encouraging them to observe the pillars of Islam, including the payment of Zakat.

 As we know, Zakat is the third pillar of Islam.
 The Qur’an mentions it on several occasions together with performing obligatory prayer.
-A Hadith, reported by Ibn Umar from the Prophet (pbuh), says: “I was ordered to fight the people until they say there is no God but Allah and Muhammad is the messenger of Allah, as well as to perform prayer and give Zakat.” – Bukhari and Muslim.
+A Hadith, reported by Ibn Umar from the Prophet (pbuh), says: "I was ordered to fight the people until they say there is no God but Allah and Muhammad is the messenger of Allah, as well as to perform prayer and give Zakat." – Bukhari and Muslim.

 ## Preservation of The Quran